Mayor Shelley Brindle

 Since being elected, I set out to achieve four key priorities:

-Strong fiscal oversight: Despite the economic challenges brought upon us by the pandemic, we delivered the first budget decrease in eight years by making strategic cuts to manage the tax rate.
-Our three-year average municipal tax increase since I took office stands at.8%, and this year alone equates to an additional $53 on the average assessed household.
+Strong fiscal oversight: We’ve successfully managed our post-COVID fiscal recovery by restoring impacted revenue sources, replenishing surplus to stable levels, and maintaining our AAA bond rating.
+Our five-year average municipal tax increase since I took office stands at 1.4%, and this year equates to an additional $57 on the average assessed household.
+In 2022, we conducted a remarkably successful bond sale yielding a net interest cost of 2.49% in an unfriendly interest rate market, and reaffirmed the Town’s AAA bond rating, one of only 44 (out of 564) New Jersey municipalities to achieve that status.
 By leveraging grants and improving automation to enhance operating efficiencies, my administration continues to focus on identifying the best fiscal path forward while delivering services to our residents.

-Increase resident engagement by improving transparency and communication to better reflect the open, inclusive, innovative and collaborative spirit of our community: Over the last three years, we have vastly improved and simplified Town communication so that residents have broad access to information and updates through a number of channels - which proved more valuable than ever before in the midst of an unprecedented pandemic.
-We also established a Westfield 300 Steering Committee to commemorate the Town's 300th anniversary in 2020, and continued to expand the widely popular and volunteer-driven AddamsFest celebration.
-Through a continued focus on inclusion, Westfield now has rainbow crosswalks painted in honor of Pride, as well as a Mental Health Council, Human Relations Advisory Commission, Access and Inclusivity Council, and Lifelong Westfield Committee, to ensure ongoing attention on issues that matter to us all.
+Increase resident engagement by improving transparency and communication to better reflect the open, inclusive, innovative and collaborative spirit of our community: Over the last five years, we have vastly improved and simplified Town communication so that residents have broad access to information and updates through a number of channels.
+We also prioritize a Town culture of innovation, customer service, and inclusion, with 50% of leadership positions now held by women.
+Our community engagement efforts include the widely popular and volunteer-driven AddamsFest celebration for a fifth consecutive year.
+Through a continued focus on inclusion, Westfield now has rainbow crosswalks painted in honor of Pride, as well as a Mental Health Council, Human Relations Advisory Commission, and Lifelong Westfield Committee, to ensure ongoing attention on issues that matter to us all.

 It is the highly engaged, vastly talented, and deeply committed residents that make Westfield such a special place, and one that we are all proud to call home.
 Your issues are my issues, and I'll always be a tireless advocate on your behalf.
 I'm grateful every day for the opportunity to do so.